Smoked Salmon Chowder

 There are two things you’ll always find at my house: good bread (usually stashed in the freezer) and cheese.
 And wine.
 I guess that’s three.
 Typically I’ll have anywhere from 6-8 types of cheese on any given day around here none of it goes to waste – one reason it’s A Gouda Life.

-One quick housekeeping note then let’s get this Smoked Salmon Chowder started.
-Usually when I write a recipe for a big pot of soup I’ll say “season generously” with salt.
-With this recipe lightly season with salt and pepper where I’ve indicated because the smoked salmon has such a robust flavor it’s easy to overdo the salt.
+Tip: Lightly season with salt and pepper where I’ve indicated because the smoked salmon has such a robust flavor it’s easy to overdo the sodium.
 Once the soup has cooked, taste and add more salt according to your own taste.

 - olive oil